-John Singer Sargent (1856 - 1925) was a remarkable and prolific artist, having created over 900 oil paintings and 2,000 watercolor paintings during his life.
+John Singer Sargent was a remarkable and prolific artist, having created over 900 oil paintings and 2,000 watercolor paintings (many of which you can see on Sargent’s gallery page).
 You will notice that I use his work to illustrate many of the posts on Draw Paint Academy.

-In this post, I take a closer look at his work to see exactly what made him such a remarkable artist and what you can apply to your own paintings.
+In this post, I take a closer look at his work to see exactly what made him such a remarkable artist and what you can apply to your paintings.
+I cover: